Amol3366/Computer-Vison/README.md

 To get started with exploring this directory:

 1. Clone this repository to your local machine.
-2. Navigate through the directories to access notebooks, datasets, and other resources related to specific competitions.
+2. Navigate through the directories to access notebooks and other resources related to specific competitions.
-3. Experiment with the provided code and datasets, and adapt the solutions to address similar challenges or explore new ideas.
+3. Experiment with the provided code and adapt the solutions to address similar challenges or explore new ideas.
+4. It can be used for any 2D image dataset.

 ## Contributions